-1. Low Leakage Design – It’s the safe solution
+1. Low Leakage Current – It’s the safe solution

 A drive will have some leakage current to ground.
 Factors like the type of motor cables, length of motor cables, installation in cable trays or not, etc. will all contribute to the amount of leakage current.

 Leakage current can be potentially dangerous in two ways.
 First, it can give a person an electric shock.
 This is particularly true in applications where a user is near or around water.
 This is difficult to avoid in some applications like food processing or packaging machinery.
 Second, leakage current can contribute to fires.
-Because of the dangers, RCDs are increasingly being used in machinery.
+Because of the dangers, RCDs are increasingly being specified and used in machinery.
 A residual current device (RCD) is like a GFCI circuit in a house.
 The circuit is monitoring the leakage current to ground.
-If the leakage current exceeds a prescribed value, then the RCD will trip and break the circuit.
+If the leakage current exceeds a prescribed value, then the RCD will trip and break the circuit – turning off the machine.

 E6 filters are designed for low leakage current applications

 Sometimes customers ask if they can use KEB filters with a different brand of drive.
 Here’s a dirty secret – The KEB filters are compatible with 3rd party VFDs.
-Some of our drive competitors buy and use our E6 filters.
+In fact, some of our drive competitors buy and use our E6 filters.
 The main reason is the high-performance filter achieved and the low leakage current.

 2. High Performance